a group of Black men of various ages sit at tables during an SC Amen prostate cancer awareness session

 • Prostate cancer is the most commonly diagnosed cancer and second leading cause of cancer death among African American men in South Carolina.

-• The incidence rate of prostate cancer in African American men in South Carolina is two times higher than the incidence rate in white men.
+• The incidence rate of prostate cancer in African American men in South Carolina is almost two times higher than the incidence rate in white men.

 • The prostate cancer death rate is almost three times higher among African American men than among white men in the state.